ServerlessLife/serverless-spy/doc/SNS.md

 # SNS

 SNS integration has two types of methods:
- - `waitForSnsTopicXxx()` - Intercept all events on SNS.
+ - `waitForSnsTopicXxx()` - Intercept all events received by SNS.
- - `waitForSnsSubscriptionXxxYyy` - Intercept all events for SNS subscription.
-If the subscription has no filters it is the same as previous method.
+ - `waitForSnsSubscriptionXxxYyy` - Intercept all events received by SNS subscription.
+If the subscription has no filters, it is the same as the previous method.

 Basic example: